djepar/CoursGenInfo/IntroProg/Rust/doc-rust-lang.md

 None in the match x, we didn't exhaust every last possibility and the code will not be valid.

 ### Catch-all Patterns and the _ Placeholder
-We can use other or '_' if we need a catfch-all patterns.
+We can use other or '_' if we need a catch-all patterns.
 Must be at the end.
 ```
 match dice_roll {